Frutisoft/orchard/.github/SECURITY.md

 ## Reporting a Vulnerability

-This is a learning project in early development and not yet production-ready.
+This is a passion project in early development and not yet production-ready.
 However, we take security seriously.

 **If you discover a security vulnerability, please:**